-Condo interest rates generally are higher than single family residences because condos have higher foreclosure rates than SFRs.
-A second home or investment property will require a larger down payment and generally require higher credit scores because investment properties and second homes have higher foreclosure rates than owner occupied properties.
+Property types influence mortgage interest rates.
+Condo interest rates generally are higher than single family residences (SFRs) because condos have higher foreclosure rates than SFRs.
+Second homes or investment property will require a larger down payment and generally require higher credit scores because investment properties and second homes have higher foreclosure rates than owner occupied properties.

-An owner occupied property will have lower interest rate than a second home or investment property.
-An investment property rate can be as much as one percent higher depending on the credit score and down payment.
+Intended occupancy affects interest rates.
+An owner-occupied property will have a lower interest rate than a second home or investment property.
+An investment property rate can be as much as 1% higher depending on the credit score and down payment.
 This can be mitigated by a larger down payment which reduces the risk to the lending institution.

-The Federal Reserve doesn’t set mortgage interest rates, but they set federal fund rates which are the rates which financial institutions charge to lend funds to each other.
+The Federal Reserve doesn’t set mortgage interest rates, but they set the federal fund rates which are the rates which financial institutions charge to lend funds to each other.
 The higher the federal fund rate, the more costly it will be for the institution to borrow funds causing an increase in interest rates on products such as HELOCs, auto loans and credit card debt.
-Federal fund rates have an indirect impact on mortgage interest rates as a function of the bond market.
-More discussion on this complex relationship will be in future articles.

 Federal funds rates have an indirect impact on mortgage interest rates as a function of the bond market.
 Say what?
 More discussion on this complex relationship in future articles.